Ecotourism Australia Limited Terms & Conditions

 - your right to have your personal information protected from misuse or unauthorised access

 One of the benefits of certification and membership is the opportunity to display certification or membership logos.
-These serve both as a marketing tool and also as a way to educate the traveller and help them to make better choices by identifying unsubstantiated environmental claims from non-certified products.
+These serve both as a marketing tool and as a way to educate the traveller and help them to make better choices by identifying unsubstantiated claims from non-certified products.

 Members and certified operators must follow Ecotourism Australia Ltd’s Logo Use Guide for the proper use of certification and membership logos.
 View the Ecotourism Australia Ltd Logo Use Guide here.
+Applicants are not permitted to use the Ecotourism Australia logos until they become certified.

 Certified operators certified through the ECO and ROC Certification programs must also remain compliant to core criteria described in relevant sections of the programs; Section 2: Responsible Marketing (please refer to the ECO Certification program criteria for full details).